pschool-in/curriculum/content/general-knowledge/gk-days.md

 Match the following with its correct one

 ```
+24 January, International Day of Education
+21 February, International Mother Language Day
+03 March, World Wildlife Day
+08 March, International Women’s Day
 07 April, World Health Day
-01 December, World AIDS Day
-04 March, World Engineering Day
-21 March,  International Day of Forests
-21 June, International Day of Yoga
 ```

 ## Multiple Choice Questions

 ```
-When is the International Youth Day?
-12 August, 13 August, 14 August, 15 August

-When is the World Braille Day?
+When is the World Environment Day?
-04 January, 05 January, 12 January, 14 January
+05 June, 06 June, 07 June

-When is the World Food Day?
+When is the World Ocean’s Day?
-16 October, 17 October, 18 October, 19 October
+08 June, 07 June, , 06 June

-When is the World Tourism Day?
+When is the International Day of Yoga?
-27 September, 28 September, 26 September, 25 September
+21 June, 31 June, 11 June

-When is the International Day of Forests?
+When is the International Literacy Day?
-21 March, 28 March, 32 March, 30 March
+08 September, 09 September, 08 June

 ```

 ## Fill in the blanks (By Drag Drop)